neavepaul/MozillaTalkML/README.md

 ## Contents

 -   `datasets/`: A directory containing sample datasets for our hands-on exercises.
+The dataset is also available on Kaggle: [Download Dataset](https://kaggle.com/datasets/1a8afd70f74fb9af25decec9154b9bbf86aa170dd6df80841d4078f79e68669c).
 -   `supplements/`: Code snippets and example scripts used during the demonstrations.
 -   `resources.md`: A curated list of additional resources, tutorials, and references to help you continue your AI/ML learning journey.